adriansalvatori/alma-one/public_html/app/plugins/web-stories/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.34.0 =

+* Enhancement: compatibility with WordPress 6.3.
+New minimum version required is 6.1.
+* Enhancement: improved plugin compatibility to reduce validation errors.
+* Enhancement: improved behavior of numeric input fields such as in the date picker.
+* Various smaller bug fixes.

 = 1.33.0 =

 * Enhancement: add Google Analytics 4 (GA4) support.